yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 ### Adding the action of the main character's touching and collecting of stars

 Now we will add the action logic of the main character's collecting of stars.
-The essential point here lies in the fact that the star needs to obtain the position of the main character's node at anytime to judge if the distance between them is shorter than the collectable distance.
+The essential point here lies in the fact that the star needs to obtain the position of the main character's node at any time to judge if the distance between them is shorter than the collectable distance.
 How do we obtain the quotation of the main character's node?
 Don't forget that we have done two things before:

 1. There is a property named `player` in the `Game` component, which saved the quotation of the main character's node.
 2. Each star is dynamically generated in the `Game` script.